shakes76/PatternFlow/recognition/CONAL_OLEARY_4583653/README.md

 ### 2. VQ Layer

-The Vector Quantization layer sits between the encoder and decoder and maintains and learns a "codebook" and takes input from the Encoder and optimises codes which minimise the distance between encoder ouputs and codewords inside our codebook.
+The Vector Quantization Layer sits between the encoder and decoder and maintains and learns a "codebook" and takes input from the Encoder and optimises codes which minimise the distance between encoder ouputs and codewords inside our codebook.
 These codewords live within a discrete latent space.

 ### 3. Decoder